-Loads of Instant Pot Soup recipes to keep you warm this fall and winter!
-Chicken soup, potato soup, vegetable soup, noodle soup — there’s something for everyone in the family!
+All of our favorite Instant Pot Soup recipes in one place!
+These cozy instant pot recipes will keep you warm this fall and winter From chicken soup, potato soup, vegetable soup — there’s an easy pressure cooker soup recipe for everyone!

 I have said it about a hundred times before but I surely won’t stop now — I love soup.

-I love it from the stove top, the slow cooker, and my latest obsession — my Instant Pot.
-And since there are never too many Instant Pot soup recipes to have in your back pocket this time of year, I’ve gathered up some of my favorites and some on my list to try!
+And since there are never too many Instant Pot soups to have in your back pocket this time of year, I’ve gathered up some of my favorites and some on my list to try!

 When someone asks me if they need an Instant Pot (and I get asked this a lot!), I will tell them honestly: it’s good for some things, but it’s not great at everything.